in ,

 Road Car Tires

-Road tires are equipped with channels in the form of a tread pattern which allows this water to collect and slip through these channels.
+Road tires are equipped with channels in the form of a tread pattern which allows water to collect and slip through these channels.
 And provide better contact with the asphalt even under wet conditions.

 Semi Slicks